rki-mf1/2023-SC2-Data-Science/day-sc2-incidence/hands-on_2_run.md

 *1. FASTA file*

-If the input file is a FASTA file with the sequences,the date must be part of the header behind a vertical bar, similar to sequence-names in GISAID: **'>some_name|%YYYY-%mm-%dd'**.
+If the input file is a FASTA file,the date must be part of the header behind a vertical bar, similar to sequence-names in GISAID: **'>some_name|%YYYY-%mm-%dd'**.

 Along with the FASTA file a reference sequence needs to be provided (also in FASTA format).